lagoasoft-lucasschmidt/project_cartero/README.md

   		- destExt is the extension that should be assigned to the transformed file
   		- task is the name of the grunt task you want to call
   		- clean is a boolean that indicates if you want to remove the old files

+  bowerComponentsPath: null
+    # if you inform this field, a BowerLibraryProcessor will be added automatically.
+    # this means that you can include any bower dependency by using their name, eg: "jquery" in any place as you would with a normal library.

   logLevel: "warn"
   	# you can change the logLevel to try to detect problems